By David Joel Miller, MS, Licensed Therapist & Licensed Counselor.

 One last decision problem – time.

 A dollar today is not equal to a dollar a year from now.
 Neither is exercising or eating cake.
-You could go to the party now and then exercise next week.
+You could go to a party now and then exercise next week.
 A few weeks of that and you will not need your gym membership.
-You also will not be in top shape for the class reunion and that was the reason for your exercise and get healthy program in the first place.
+You also will not be in top shape for the class reunion and that was the reason for your exercise and get a healthy program in the first place.

 Sometimes you need to trust your gut.

 This impossibility of getting enough info and then assigning probabilities and so on is why much of the time we humans use intuition.
 Based on past experiences and the degree of your preference you will choose one way or the other and then have to live the consequences.

 One last factor you need to consider is the importance of your goal.
 You might do something distasteful for money.
 Say your boss asked you to go to a function and make a speech and your ex might be there.
 Would you do it to please him?
 Would you do it for $1.00 how about $1,000,000?
 The bigger the rewards the more you might choose one option over the other.